chris-townsend/where-next/TESTING.md

 *[As a logged-in User, I would like the ability to follow/unfollow users so I can keep track of their content and revisit their profiles easily](https://github.com/chris-townsend/where-next/issues/17)*

+- The follow functionality implemented in the app was inspired by Code Institute's 'Moments' walkthrough.

 ![Most followed profiles](src/docs/testing/user-testing/profiles-most-followed.webp)

 ![Follow profile](src/docs/testing/user-testing/follow-profile.webp)